"I am enclosing a verse I wrote the other day. It started at 30,000 feet, and was finished soon after I landed. I thought it might interest you."

 Magee with "Brunhilde" ...
 "Climbed to 36,000 - crashed - Poor Brunhilde" (notation in Magee's logbook)

-I am in the process of creating a feature film about the life of John Gillespie Magee and the creation of the poem HIGH FLIGHT.
+I have completed writing the book about John Magee and his most famous poem.
+I am now in the process of creating a feature film about the life of John Gillespie Magee and the creation of the poem HIGH FLIGHT.
 I have been doing research since 1990 and it continues to the present day.

 I am actively searching for people who knew Magee.
 I am also seeking reactions from people (not necessarily pilots) about the poem.